 This fund is used to account for transactions for the repayment of debt issues that were either: authorized by school board resolution before August 12, 1993, or approved by referendum.
-The district may account for in such referendum approved debt service transactions in Funds 31, 32, 33, 34, 36, 37 (which are not presently assigned by DPI for reporting purposes) and/or Fund 39.
+The district may account for in such referendum approved debt service transactions in Funds 31, 32, 33, 34, 36, 37 and/or Fund 39.
 If the district uses funds other than Fund 39, the district must combine and report these funds as Fund 39.
 A fund balance may exist in this fund.